COIN OPERATED ARCADE TECHNICAL GAME TIPS

 Although we do not recommend that a novice try to do touch up.
 We will provide this simple, old color chart

 Monitor Burn-In -- A faint shadow image left on the monitor screen after the power is removed from the game.
-Can also be seen during game play as a dark shadow image that does not move around the screen.
+Can also be seen during game play as a dark shadow image that does not move around the screen on a Cathode Ray Tube or monitor screen.

-A new style of CRT less monitors called LED displays have come on the market for Arcade games.
-CRT monitors are no longer being manufactured due to their high lead content.
+A new style of CRT less monitors called LCD displays have come on the market for Arcade games.
+CRT monitors are no longer being manufactured due to their high lead content in the glass picture tube/CRT.

 NOTE: A monitor capacitor kit can improve the picture quality but can not do anything about a burned in image on the screen.